During the winter months Telford & Wrekin Council are continuously working hard to keep you safe and on the move during bad weather.

 We grit a large number of roads throughout the borough.
 To see whether your road is one of them view the list of roads that are gritted.

 Alternatively you can view the map showing the gritting routes in the area.
+Download the gritting routes map for your area.

 Why don't we grit your road?